hvijaycse/Summer_training_adhoc/README.md

 # Summer_training_adhoc
-Traning repository Adhock Data Vizualization
-This directory contains assignments and questions For DataVizualization adhoc
+Traning repository Adhock Data Vizualization and Processing This directory contains assignments and questions For DataVizualization and Processing